kukuu/ask-JIM/LLM-NLP-and-database-context-fallback-response.md

-# Ask JIM Querry Tests
+# "Ask JIM" Querry Tests

 The following are some  global NLP semantic querries and fallbacks that have been used to test ''Ask JIM'' from https://www.energytariffscheck.com/newsletter